1ham bonea smoked ham hock or 6 oz. diced deli ham can also be used

 Turn pressure cooker to the "sauté" setting.
-Melt butter (3 tablespoons) and sauté onion, celery, and carrots, seasoned with salt and pepper to taste, for about 5 minutes, until softened.
+Melt butter (3 tablespoons) and sauté onion, celery, and carrots for about 5 minutes, until softened.

 Cover pressure cooker and set to manual, high pressure for 15 minutes.